SixArne/JumpKingDarwinism/docs/index.md

 ## Running

-After successfully initializng the agents we let them run through their action pool, most of the early jumps will seem random in the beginning but after a while it should learn how to jump correctly, although this process can take a long time.
+After successfully initializing the agents we let them run through their action pool, most of the early jumps will seem random in the beginning but after a while it should learn how to jump correctly, although this process can take a long time.

 ![Random movement](/random_movement.gif)

 ## Natural Selection

 After running through all agent agents we start the stage known as `Natural Selection ~ Charles Darwin`.
 We will go over every agent and decide if it did good or bad.
 This is done through the `Fitness function`.

 This funtion returns a high number when it did something good and a low number when it did something bad.
 In Jumpking's case it's the height of the player, the heigher it reached the better it did.